 Stage 3.
 Final

-1. Participation in competitions, exhibitions;
+1. Participation in competitions and exhibitions;

-2. Release of the booklet "Plastic Fantasy".
+2. Release of the booklet “Fantasies Made of Plastic”.

 Expected Result:

-* find ways to reuse plastic waste;
+* we will find ways to reuse plastic waste;

-* share our findings with the villagers.
+* share our findings with the village residents.

-The results of our research.
+Results of our research.

-In reviewing the literature on this topic, we found that:
+While studying the literature on this topic, we found that:

 paper decomposes in the ground within 1 month,

-banana peel - 6 months
+banana peel - 6 months,

 wool - 1 year